Here’s what to expect on A-level results day

 Hopefully our decision maker has helped you plan what might happen on results day.

-For some more tips and pointers we spoke to Alistair Logan, associate director, admissions and VISAs at the University of Southampton.
+For some more tips and pointers we spoke to Alistair Logan, associate director, admissions and VISAS at the University of Southampton.

-“Make a note of key dates and search current course vacancies to see what might be available.
-Universities can’t make any conditional offers in Clearing, so you’ll need to wait until you’ve got your results to apply.
-Check online again close to your results day as available places may change.”
+“Remember, universities can’t make any conditional offers in Clearing, so you’ll need to wait until you’ve got your results to enter Clearing.

 Alistair’s top tips ahead of results day

-1. You can still change your mind
+1. It’s okay to change your mind

 2. Have a back-up plan (or two)